-The name “Bahamas” had always inspired me to go there, with its connotations of sun, sea, snorkelling and holiday vibe.
-Apart from that I knew nothing, so was surprised to learn it was not actually in the Caribbean, but in the Atlantic, south east of Florida.
-There are over 700 islands and cays in the group, but the main ones are Grand Bahama and Nassau, which is the capital.
-The Bahamas Celebration cruise line provides a continuous cruise shuttle out of West Palm Beach FL for those who just want a day on Grand Bahama, or you can stay a couple of days like we did in Freeport, specifically at the Flamingo Bay Resort which shares facilities with the Taino Beach Resort.
+The song “Kokomo” had always inspired me to go to the Bahamas, with its connotations of sun, sea, snorkelling and holiday vibe.
+Apart from that I knew nothing, so was surprised to learn the Bahamas was not actually in the Caribbean, but in the Atlantic, with Grand Bahama about 163 km south east of West Palm Beach.
+It is an independent country with a British heritage and is still a member of the Commonwealth of Nations.
+There are 16 major islands and hundreds of cays in the group, but the main ones are Grand Bahama and New Providence, of which Nassau is the capital.
+The cruise line provided a continuous cruise shuttle out of West Palm Beach FL for those who just want a day on Grand Bahama, or you could stay a couple of days like we did in Freeport, the Bahamas’ second largest city, specifically at the Flamingo Bay Resort which shares facilities with the Taino Beach Resort.
+That resort has the largest pool on the island with a hidden swim-up bar in a grotto, over which the waterslide curls and propels its riders into the pool below.
+It’s a temptation to visit during happy hour to get the two for one special cocktails and follow it up with an exhilarating slide!
+We certainly did.

 - East End adventures on Grand Bahama Island (miamiherald.com)